Distributionally Robust Airport Ground Holding Problem under Wasserstein Ambiguity Sets: Introduction

-Previous works have addressed the \emph{deterministic} formulation of the SAGHP and MAGHP.
-In the deterministic SAGHP and MAGHP (d-SAGHP and d-MAGHP, respectively), the airport capacity or capacities are assumed to be known with certainty \cite{c1,c2,c3}.
-However, in practice, airport capacity is often uncertain and can vary significantly over time, indicating that deterministic GHPs may not be representative of realistic operations.
-Recognizing the role that uncertainty plays in designing realistic ground holding policies, stochastic versions of the SAGHP and MAGHP (s-SAGHP and s-MAGHP, respectively) have also been examined in previous work: techniques such as two-stage stochastic programming \cite{atm1} and chance-constrained programming \cite{c7} have been used to model uncertainty in airport capacities.
-The results of these models demonstrate that the stochastic models can reach a balance between the robustness and the potential cost of the derived ground holding policy, and provide with a lower airborne cost compared with deterministic ground holding program.
+Previous works have addressed the formulation of both single airport and muti-airport variants of GHPs, referred to as the Single Airport Ground Holding Problem (SAGHP) and Multi-Airport Ground Holding Problem (MAGHP) respectively \citep[e.g.][]{richetta1993saghp,c1,c2,c3,mukherjee2007dsaghp,estes2020saghp}.
+In the deterministic SAGHP and MAGHP, the airport capacity (or capacities) is assumed to be known with certainty \citep[e.g.][]{c1,c2,c3}.
+However, in practice, airport capacity is often uncertain and can vary significantly over time.
+Recognizing the role that uncertainty plays in designing realistic ground holding policies, stochastic versions of the SAGHP and MAGHP (s-SAGHP and s-MAGHP, respectively) have also been examined: techniques such as stochastic programming \citep{atm1, c6, mukherjee2007dsaghp,estes2020saghp} and chance-constrained programming \citep{c7} have been used to model uncertainty in airport capacities.
+The results of these models demonstrate that stochastic formulations can balance robustness and cost, and often reduce airborne costs relative to deterministic policies.